hanpham32/devkit-cli/README.md

 ```

 ### Config
+We autogenerate a default config file called `eigen.toml` in the avs project directory.

 > [!Warning]
 > These commands must be run from the directory of the project you created using `devkit avs create`.
 #### List the current config